 - Colored lights, especially red or green, will cast a horrifying glow over your subjects.
 Though black lights are tricky, they can also be used to create spooky lighting effects in your Halloween picture.

 4. Black and WhiteGet old school and shoot your Halloween picture in black and white, because no scary photo collection is complete without it.
 The contrast of black, white and various shades of gray alone will create a disturbing feeling to viewers.
 You can select the black and white option on your camera before shooting or remove color during post production.
-Read more about taking black and white photos here.
+Read more: 4 Tips for Black and White Photography

 - Throw down some dry ice or use a fog machine to create a fog effect over your scene.